bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

-Bipolar Research -  typically navigate complex health and behavioral research: https://start.me/p/nR6oqL/bipolar-research

-A museum for bullets and a goldmine for OSINTers: https://cartrology.com
+StartMe page as a practical dashboard for Stable Diffusion workflows, model indexes, image/video generators, and expert contributors: https://start.me/p/xb4Npa/ai

 CTI Digest.
 Threat Intelligence Aggregator.
 Collects, centralizes, and organizes the latest public information, tools, and reports across the CTI and OSINT communities: https://ctidigest.com/

-StartMe page as a practical dashboard for Stable Diffusion workflows, model indexes, image/video generators, and expert contributors: https://start.me/p/xb4Npa/ai
+Airplanes OSINT.
+List of tools from I-Intelligence for gathering information about aircraft: https://www.osinthandbook.com/researching-airplanes

+A museum for bullets and a goldmine for OSINTers: https://cartrology.com

+Bipolar Research.
+Typically navigate complex health and behavioral research: https://start.me/p/nR6oqL/bipolar-research

-RESEARCHCLINIC by Paul Myers: https://researchclinic.net/
+Research Clinic by Paul Myers: https://researchclinic.net/

 OSINT of Armenia from Unishka Research Service: https://substack.com/home/post/p-179278636

 ViewDNS.info.
 Unlock the Power of Domain & IP Intelligence.
 Comprehensive data for domains, IPs, and more.
 Enhance your capabilities with powerful insights at your fingertips.: https://viewdns.info/

-Velocity is a timeless, **modernist** theme for Obsidian.
+Velocity is a timeless, modernist theme for Obsidian.
 Bold and _opinionated_, the theme is subtle on the surface, but dares to reimagine what the Obsidian user interface experience can be: https://github.com/Gonzalo-D-Sales/obsidian-velocity

 Hostagram is a powerful OSINT tool for Instagram, designed to extract and monitor as much information as possible from any public (or accessible) Instagram account: https://github.com/banaxou/hostagram